Sdfeagt/reaktortask/README.md

 Some extra, not required information is also displayed, such as last update in the database and whether the drone is currently violating the zone.

-## Edge cases

-The program works as expected for the great majority of the cases.
-However, it may have some issues with finding the violators on the edge of the zone.

 ## Installation

 If you wish to run this program on your device, it's possible to do so.
 After downloading the repository, go into "backend" folder and run: